TurboML-Inc/awesome-real-time-ml/README.md

      This blog post describes Picnic's use of machine learning for real-time optimization of delivery times.

 2. **Netflix**

-   Industry: Media and Entertainment, Streaming Services
+   *Industry*: Media and Entertainment, Streaming Services

    - [Supporting Diverse ML Systems at Netflix](https://netflixtechblog.com/supporting-diverse-ml-systems-at-netflix-2d2e6b6d205d)
      This article discusses Netflix's Machine Learning Platform (MLP) and how it supports various ML systems, including real-time applications.